Bat Development & Diversity

 Bat aging

 Only 19 species of mammal are longer-lived than humans, relative to their body size, and 18 of these are bats.
 Bats are also the longest-lived mammals, given their body size, with the oldest wild bat (Myotis brandtii) living to at least 41 years — 10 times longer than predicted given its size!
-Despite their long lifespans, bats seemingly do not “age” like humans; bats remain healthy and fertile even into advanced age.
+Despite their long lifespans, bats seemingly do not “age” like humans; bats remain healthy and female bats fertile even into advanced age.

 02.